De Chile al Paladar | Wine News & Trends in Chile

 Are you looking for a different way to extend the summer with good wine, gastronomy and traditions?

-The 2026 Harvest Festival season is packed: more than 40 celebrations from Arica and Parinacota to La Araucanía, with activities for couples, friends or families.
-The route starts on 13, 14 and 15 February with the Palmilla Harvest Festival and extends until 29 May, with the University Harvest of the University of Talca, ideal for those who want to continue travelling beyond the typical summer destinations.
+The route starts on February 13th, 14th and 15th with the Palmilla Grape Harvest Festival and extends until May 29th with the University of Talca's University Grape Harvest, ideal for those who want to keep travelling beyond the typical summer destinations.

 In recent years, the Grape Harvest Festivals have become consolidated as unique tourist experiences, where wine is the starting point to experience the territory, its culture and its identity.
 More than just a one-off event, today they are planned, awaited and recommended panoramas that attract different audiences and motivate weekend getaways throughout the country.